 Fish Shape - Foam Boards with a fish shape are shaped like a shortboard (6’2 - 6’6”) and will be much more difficult to stand up on.
 The hit to stability is more than.

 Volume will determine how buoyant your board will be in relation to your weight on the board.
 The higher your board floats you out of the water, the less resistance you’ll encounter and thus the more speed you’ll have when you’re paddling.
 The faster you can paddle, the more waves you’ll be able to catch.
-You can calculate the volume you’ll need with this chart.
+Use this surfboard volume calculator to help decide what you need.

 Durability is referring to how much of a beating the board can take without being effected.
 Most foam boards are extremely durable thanks to improvements in board construction and increasing quality of the materials used in constructing foam boards.
 The true struggle of the foam board is not sacrificing performance entirely for an indestructible board.